Transpension: The Right Adjoint to the Pi-type: First Steps: A Fully Faithful Transpension System ( )

-Thus we see that the transpension type essentially consists of meridians $(i : \IX) \to \transpsym\,i.T$ for all $t : T$ which are all equal when $i = 0$ or $i = 1$.
-This makes the transpension type quite reminiscent of a dependent version of the suspension type from HoTT \cite{hottbook}, although the quantification of the context is obviously a distinction.
+where $\lambdabar i.e$ has type $\lollishrt{i}.(\idtp \IX i 0)$.
+Moreover, using the $\eta$-rules for functions and the transpension type and a (provable propositional) $\eta$-rule for $\Empty$, we can show that this is the only element.
+Thus we see that the transpension type essentially consists of one meridian $(i : \IX) \to \transpshrt{i} \codot T$ for every $t : T$, and that these meridians are all equal to $\pole_0$ at $i = 0$ and analogously to $\pole_1$ at $i = 1$.
+This makes the transpension type quite reminiscent of a dependent version of the suspension type from HoTT \cite{hottbook}, although the quantification of the context in the formation and construction rules is obviously a distinction.